-Bears take third at Inland Empire Championships cross country meet
+AREA ROUNDUP: Bears take third at Inland Empire Championships cross co...

 Complete information was not available.

-HIGH SCHOOL SWIMMINGPullman prevails in tri-meet
+Pullman prevails in tri-meet

 PROSSER, Wash. — Pullman fielded the top finishers in seven of 11 events contested during a first-place overall showing in a three-team meet with host Prosser and Grandview.